 “Yeah, Sylum can actually form sentences.”

-Light narrowed her eyes, flexing her fist she stepped forward.
-Punching with all her might she, collided with Sylum’s broad chest.
+Light narrowed her eyes, and flexing her fist, she stepped forward.
+Punching with all her might, she collided with Sylum’s broad chest.
 Sylum looked down into her green eyes.

 Light chuckled nervously as she retracted her bruised fist.